© Crown copyright 2019

-There are nearly 6 million people of working age in the UK who are disabled or have a health condition.
+There are over 7.6 million people of working age in the UK who are disabled or have a health condition.
 There has historically been a large gap between the numbers of disabled people employed compared with non-disabled people.

 DWP has a vital role to play in supporting people with disability or longer term health conditions into or back into work.

-- increase understanding of disability and the benefits of employing or retaining disabled people
+- increase the understanding amongst employers of disability and the benefits disabled people can bring to their businesses

 - increase the number of employers, across all sizes, sectors and locations, signing up to be Disability Confident and taking action that will make a difference to disabled people